DAVID J. WILLIS ATTORNEY

 (b) In an action or proceeding brought against a person who has not complied with this chapter, the court may award the plaintiff or other party bringing the action or proceeding expenses incurred, including attorney's fees, in locating and effecting service of process on the defendant.

 In a civil suit, then, a violator may need to immediately file an assumed name certificate in order to proceed with the prosecution or defense of a suit.
 It may also be ordered to pay the costs and fees associated with inconveniencing the other party.
 These are not heavy sanctions.
-There is, however, a criminal penalty for an intentional violation (whatever that is):
+There is, however, a criminal penalty for an intentional violation (whatever that may be):

 § 71.202.
 Criminal Penalty: General Violation